Pieliesdie/FilesToXml/README.md

 # FilesToXml
-This is a library for converting office/text files to xml.<br />
+This is a console app for converting office/text files to xml.<br />
 Realeses: https://github.com/Pieliesdie/FilesToXml/releases<br />
 Supported types for now:
 <ul>